IAEA-NDS/exfor-parserpy/README.md

 The keys in the `UNIT` item are given by the unit strings present in the EXFOR file, such as, `EN`, `DATA`, `ERR-S`, etc.
-The `DATA` subdictionary has the same keys as the `UNIT` dictionary and the items are float values in the case of the `COMMON` dictionary and lists in the case of the `DATA` dictionary.
+The `DATA` subdictionary has the same keys as the `UNIT` dictionary and the items are float values in the case of the `COMMON` dictionary and lists of floats in the case of the `DATA` dictionary.

-If a quantity is pointered, e.g., as indicated by `REACTION  1`, the items in the `UNIT` dictionary are not strings, but dictionaries again, whose keys are the pointers of the EXFOR file.
+If a quantity is pointered, e.g., as indicated by `REACTION  1`, the items in the `UNIT` dictionary are not strings but dictionaries again, whose keys are the pointers of the EXFOR file.
 The same applies then to the `DATA` dictionary.

-Metainformation, such as in `TITLE` are preserved as strings with linebreaks included.
+Meta-information, such as in `TITLE` are preserved as strings with line breaks included.
-However, in each line, blanks at the end of the strings are stripped away.
+However, in each line blanks at the end of the strings are stripped away.

 Here is a tree representing the structure of the nested dictionary:
 ```